-Ensure that indoor light levels are sufficient (allowing animals to be easily assessed).
-If light levels are insufficient the inspector should use a torch/headlamp to ensure that a full inspection can be carried out.
+Ensure light levels are sufficient with indoor housing (allowing animals to be easily assessed).
+If insufficient light the inspector should use a torch/headlamp to ensure a full inspection can be made.

 Assess the air quality for ammonia and dust levels in housing.